Nepal Special: A 14-Day Experiential Journey Through Culture, Mountains, and Wildlife

 Head to Pokhara and visit Pumdikot and the Peace Pagoda for stunning views of the Annapurna range.
 The rest of the day is free for you to relax at Lakeside, explore cafés, or enjoy the tranquil surroundings.

-• Day 10: Tal Barahi Boating, Dhampus and Cooking at Hemjakot Homestay – Overnight in Australian Camp
+• Day 10: Tal Barahi Boating, Dhampus and Cooking at Hemjakot Homestay.
+Hike to Australian Camp. – Overnight in Australian Camp

 Start the morning with a peaceful boat ride to Tal Barahi Temple.
 After breakfast, drive to Dhampus and visit Hemjakot Homestay, where you'll learn to cook Dhido and Sisnu (traditional nettle soup).
 Hike up to Australian Camp for an overnight stay with stunning mountain views.